aplbrain/saber/README.md

 # SABER <img src="https://avatars2.githubusercontent.com/u/34253653?s=200&v=4" alt="APL Brain logo" width="80"/>

+## What is SABER?
+SABER (Scalable Analytics for Brain Exploration Research) is a library of containerized tools and a workflow deployment system for enabling processing of large neuroimaging datasets.
+Current workflows include processing of X-ray Microtomorography data to produce cell density estimates as well as processing Electron Microscopy images to segment neuron bodies.

 ## Prerequisites
 SABER requires docker and docker-compose.
 Please use the latest versions.
+To run our example workflows, you will need an AWS account to enable cloud storage through the AWS S3 service (https://aws.amazon.com/account/).
+To access data for our example workflows you will need an account at https://api.bossdb.org

 ## Installation
 Simply clone this repository and run